dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 Sometimes, modeling the evaluator and the type-checker as functions is not enough.
 One wants to model them as relations, and determine some properties about these relations, such as the order of evaluation being irrelevant for the final result.

-In the rest of this blog post, largely inspired by the book "Types and Programming Languages", Chapter 8, written by Benjamin Pierce, I will illustrate one element of the proof: the one that inductive and constructive versions of the set of Terms are equivalent.
+In the rest of this blog post, largely inspired by the book "Types and Programming Languages", Chapter 8, written by Benjamin Pierce, I will illustrate one element of the proof: the one that inductive and constructive versions of the set of terms are equivalent.
 Having equivalence enables obtaining other results out of the scope of this blog post, including that the order of evaluation does not matter.

 With the help of this trick, it becomes possible to prove similar equivalences for different inductive and constructive definitions of:
 - The set of `(Expr, Expr)` of small-step evaluations